Post No. 1 – Charles Pollock, Ron Sekulski and I; February 6, 2025

 The Charles Pollock No. 657 Armchair

 When I was interviewed for a summer intern job by Charles Pollock at his home and design studio in Queens, NY, in his living room he had an example of the first chair he designed for Knoll.
 It was known just by its product number: 657.
-The chair, comprised of steel tubing, cast aluminum frame, phenolic arms and leather sling seat, was introduced in 1960 and sold reasonably well.
-Then, Pollock began working on a new office chair with the assistance of Don Albinson and the Design Development Group.
-When it was introduced in 1965, the Pollock Chair, as it was simply referred to, became an overnight sensation.
-Global sales of this striking executive chair were so strong and remained so that it is still in production after sixty years.
-Pollock’s 657 chair was overshadowed, even though a different kind of chair, and Knoll discontinued production of it.
+The chair, comprised of steel tubing, cast aluminum frame, phenolic arms and leather sling seat with upholster foam cushion, was introduced in 1960 and sold reasonably well.
+Pollock’s 657 chair remained in production for over a decade.
+It was listed in the Contract/Residential Furniture Price List 1977/78 (page 131-132 in Residential) but was not listed in the Residential Price List of February 1981.
 Decades later, Knoll decided to reintroduce this chair in 2014.
 Once a collectible, you can now order it once again from Knoll.

 Tobia Scarpa Bastiano Collection